Home » Best Forex Brokers in November 2024 » Forex Brokers with 1:200 Leverage

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 70.64% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-4. Inaugurated in 2006, AvaTrade is a broker where one may enjoy leverage of up to 400:1, as this is the cap imposed on retail clients with a standard account.
-As is the case with other brokers that operate in different jurisdictions, the leverage limits can differ from jurisdiction to jurisdiction, with some regulators mandating a leverage limit tighter than 400:1.
+7. Inaugurated in 2006, AvaTrade is a broker where one may enjoy leverage of up to 1:400, as this is the cap imposed on retail clients with a standard account.
+As is the case with other brokers that operate in different jurisdictions, the leverage limits can differ from jurisdiction to jurisdiction, with some regulators mandating a leverage limit tighter than 1:400.
+Clients registered through the CySEC and ASIC-regulated domains must qualify for professional accounts to use higher leverage of 1:400.

 Its educational tools are excellent, with guides and other resources catering to beginners as well as those who wish to refine their knowledge of the ins and outs of trading.
 As for what one can apply their knowledge to once they are ready, the markets at AvaTrade include forex, ETFs, stocks, commodities, and indices.